datchung/blog-posts/2020/2020-09-14_CRUD Web App ReactJS and .NET Core 2/Post.md

 json-mock-api
 ```

 2. Add the components/common/Navigation.js component.
-This is based on bulma's responsive navigation component.
+This will be used as the navigation bar for the web app.
+It is based on bulma's responsive navigation component.

    ```js
    import React from 'react';